 - PG&E-25U-03.
 Continuation of Grid Hardening Joint Studies - Description: The IOUs have jointly made progress addressing the continued Joint IOU Covered Conductor Working Group area for continued improvement (PG&E-23-06).
 Energy Safety expects the IOUs to continue these efforts and meet the requirements of this ongoing area for continued improvement. - Required Progress: In its 2026-2028 Base WMP, PG&E must continue to collaborate with the other IOUs to evaluate various aspects of grid hardening and provide an updated Joint IOU Grid Hardening Working Group Report.
-This report must include continued analysis for the following: - The IOUs' joint evaluation of the effectiveness of undergrounding.
-This evaluation must account for any remaining risk from secondary or service lines, analysis of in-field observations from potential failure points of underground equipment, and ignition risk as well as PSPS risk. - The IOUs' joint evaluation of lessons learned on undergrounding applications.
-These lessons learned must include use of resources
+This report must include continued analysis for the following: - The IOUs' continued joint evaluation of the effectiveness of covered conductor for reducing ignition risk and PSPS risk, and outage risk associated with protective equipment and device settings.
+This evaluation must include analysis of risk reduction observed in-field as well as research on covered conductor degradation over time and its associated lifetime risk mitigation effectiveness.

-- (including labor and materials) to accommodate undergrounding programs, any new technologies being applied to undergrounding, and cost and associated cost effectiveness efforts for deployment. - The IOUs' joint evaluation of various approaches to implementation of protective equipment and device settings.
+- The IOUs' joint evaluation of the effectiveness of undergrounding for reducing ignition risk, PSPS risk, and outage risk associated with protective equipment and device settings.
+This evaluation must account for any remaining risk from secondary or service lines and analysis of in-field observations from potential failure points of underground equipment. - The IOUs' joint evaluation of lessons learned on undergrounding applications.
+These lessons learned must include use of resources (including labor and materials) to accommodate undergrounding programs, any new technologies being applied to undergrounding, and cost and associated cost effectiveness efforts for deployment. - The IOUs' joint evaluation of various approaches to implementation of protective equipment and device settings.
 This evaluation must include an analysis of the effectiveness of various settings, lessons learned on how to minimize reliability impacts and safety impacts (including use of downed conductor detection and partial voltage detection devices), variations on settings used by IOUs including thresholds of enablement, and equipment types in which such settings are being adjusted. - The IOUs' continued efforts to evaluate new technologies being researched, piloted, and deployed by IOUs.
 These efforts must include, but not be limited to: REFCL, EFD, DFA, falling conductor protection, use of smart meter data, open phase detection, remote grids, and microgrids. - The IOUs' joint evaluation of the effectiveness of mitigations in combination with one another, including, but not limited to overhead system hardening, maintenance and replacement, and situational awareness mitigations.
-This must also include analysis of in-field observed effectiveness, as well as effectiveness for both wildfire and PSPS risk. - Additionally, PG&E must report on all lessons learned SCE has applied or expects to apply to its WMP, including a list of applicable changes and a timeline for expected implementation as applicable. - o Discussed in Section 8.1, "Grid Design, Operations and Maintenance."
+This must also include analysis of in-field observed effectiveness, interim risk exposure during implementation, and how those impact effectiveness for ignition risk, PSPS risk, and outage risk associated with protective equipment and device settings. - Additionally, PG&E must report on all lessons learned SCE has applied or expects to apply to its WMP, including a list of applicable changes and a timeline for expected implementation as applicable. - Discussed in Section 8.1, "Grid Design, Operations and Maintenance."

-• PG&E- 25U-03.
+PG&E-25U-04.
 Decrease in Detailed Ground Distribution Inspections